 Clarity refers to the number of impurities in a diamond; flawless diamonds have no blemishes and are more expensive than those with flaws.

 A diamond with a good cut is well-proportioned to exhibit the diamond’s sparkle and brilliance.
 A diamond’s cut is ranked on a scale with six rankings – ideal cut is the highest and poor is the lowest.
 Shoppers with average budgets should search for diamonds that have “very good” or “good” cuts.

 Carat refers to the mass of a diamond; some shoppers may sacrifice cut or clarity for a diamond of a larger size.
 Together, these four Cs determine what some call the fifth C – cost.

 Although diamonds may be the obvious choice for an engagement ring, recently other gemstones have gained popularity.
-Sapphires are generally blue in hue, and they’ve gained popularity as a diamond alternative due largely in part to celebrity culture, specifically Prince William who gave his then girlfriend (now wife) a sapphire and diamond heirloom as an engagement ring.
+Sapphires are generally blue in hue, and they’ve gained popularity as a diamond alternative due largely in part to celebrity culture, specifically, Prince William who gave his then-girlfriend (now wife) a sapphire and diamond heirloom as an engagement ring.

 Rubies and emeralds are also popular choices.
-With these gemstones, the darker and more vivid colors are preferred.
+With these gemstones, darker and more vivid colors are preferred.
 Lastly, pearls can be used for engagement rings, as well.
 Here, thickness, luster, shape, surface perfection, make, and size all determine the cost of a pearl.
-To get a nice ring that isn’t loaded with diamonds, you could also choose a ring with a non-diamond gemstone and then add small diamonds along the band.
+To get a nice ring that isn’t loaded with diamonds, you could also choose a ring with a non-diamond gemstone and then add small diamonds along with the band.